Helpful Links and Resources

 We recommend:

-Our team will provide specific post-procedure guidelines based on your unique situation.
+Our team will provide specific post-procedure guidelines based on your situation.

 Can Parents Be Present During the Procedure?

-For Infants: For safety reasons, parents will be settled in our comfortable Nurture Room during the actual procedure, which typically takes no more than 15 minutes.
-Your baby will be returned to your arms as quickly as possible.
-A team of three professionals ensures the highest level of care during the procedure.
+For Infants: For safety reasons, parents will be settled in our comfortable Nurture Room during the procedure.
+Your baby will be returned to your arms as soon as possible.
+A team of three professionals provides care during the procedure.

 For Children and Adults: One parent or support person is welcome to be present during the procedure.